 Frozen baked oatmeal should be brought to room temperature before reheating.
 To make this part of your routine, I’d take it out of the freezer the night before and put it in the fridge.
 That way it’s just cold in the morning, instead of a frozen rock of oatmeal!

-Since baked oatmeal is a great leftover, I recommend baking a large pan early in the week and letting it cool before cutting into squares.
+Since baked oatmeal is great left over, I recommend baking a large pan early in the week and letting it cool before cutting it into squares.
 Then you can store however many squares you want per serving, separately.

-Since baked oatmeal will last for a few months in the freezer, feel free to make several batches at once.
-I have three glass 9″x13″pans and at the rate, my kids eat this, I wouldn’t hesitate to make a triple or quadruple batch for the freezer!
+Since baked oatmeal recipes will last for a few months in the freezer, feel free to make several batches at once.
+I have three glass 9″x13″pans and at the rate my kids eat this, I wouldn’t hesitate to make a triple or quadruple batch for the freezer!

 - Oatmeal Pancakes